belikeeve/tv-show/README.md

 - **Section Three** contains:
   - An image of RuPaul, exec producer and host of the show
   - A `h4` heading
-  - A paragraph with RuPaul's signature catchphrase
+  - A `p` sentence with RuPaul's signature catchphrase

 ### Requirements